Mother Nature is Warning Us Stop What You're Doing or...

 Years of Living Dangerously by James Cameron

-When neighborhoods are flattened, homes demolished, and families are left with nothing more than the clothes on their back, whether from sweeping wild fires or floods or category 5 winds, the first thing that most survivors say to a newscaster is, 'I never thought this would happen to us."
+When neighborhoods are flattened, homes demolished, businesses destroyed, and families are left with nothing more than the clothes on their back, whether from sweeping wild fires or floods or category five winds, the first thing that most survivors say to a newscaster is, 'I never thought this would happen to us."

 Mother Nature has made it very clear that she shows no mercy when unleashing her power.
 Her explosion of disastrous weather events in recent years is sending a very loud, clear and present danger warning: Stop what you're doing to my planet or I'll stop you myself.
 It's no longer about warnings 'in the future.'
 Those warnings came 40 years ago that if we continued on the path of polluting the air, oceans and land, a climate cliff was inevitable.
 We are now on the edge of that cliff.
 The future is here.